 Fun is All Around - Willow Park

 The people represented are of various ages, genders and ethnicities.
 The mural is inclusive and welcoming and is intended to serve as a magnet to bring people into the park.
 It is also meant to say to the neighborhood that this space is valued.
-This mural is graphic, readable and highly visible from the street.
+This mural is graphic, readable, and highly visible from the street.
 All of the images are meant to be of clear, recognizable subjects that will attract people’s attention from 300 feet – the distance to the heavily travelled Willow Road.
-They are actual individuals artist Beth Edwards photographed in the park and in the neighborhood.
+These depictions of actual individuals artist Beth Edwards photographed in the park and in the neighborhood.
 Intermixed with these sports images are large flowers and butterflies.
 These images are interspersed with and connected to the sports images on three sides of the building.
 The flowers and butterflies are included to provide visual variety and to reflect the beauty of nature and the joy found in being outdoors.